Redhwan-A/ORB_SLAM3-in-real-time-Ubuntu20.04-/README.md

 </table>

-It should be seen like this if your cam is D435 (it is not working):
+If your cam is D435 it should be seen like this (it is not working, don't keep it up):

 <table>